 Downgrading from EE to CE

-If you ever decide to downgrade your Enterprise Edition back to the Community Edition, there are a few steps you need take beforehand.
+If you ever decide to downgrade your Enterprise Edition back to the Community Edition, there are a few steps you need to take beforehand.
 On Omnibus GitLab installations, these steps are made before installing the CE package on top of the current EE package.
 On installations from source, they are done before you change remotes and fetch the latest CE code.

 Disable Enterprise-only features